somesocks/misc-js/001-constructors/README.md

 # A little bit of Javascript - constructors

 Constructors in JS are an interesting feature.
-Pre-ES6 constructor functions are widely regarded as confusing and frustrating, but the new ES6 class syntax creates new problems without effectively solving the old problem.
+Pre-ES6 constructor functions are widely regarded as confusing and frustrating, but the new ES6 class syntax creates new restrictions without effectively solving some of the original issues.

 ## What does a constructor do?